 The Bucket List of Things to Do in Caye Caulker

 Relaxing is the top priority here on Caye Caulker.
 There are no cars, no paved roads and opening times for establishments are rough guesses.
 Take your time, relax, and go slow.
+Here’s an in-depth look at what to do in Caye Caulker.

 1. SUP the Shoreline